ariadne-notes/networking/wireless.md

 | 802.11ac | No       | Yes    | Up to 866 Mbps per spatial stream, up to 4 spatial streams | 20, 40, 80, or 160 MHz |
 | 802.11ax | Yes*     | Yes*   | Up to 1.2 Gbps per spatial stream, up to 8 spatial streams | 20, 40, 80, or 160 MHz |

-* 802.11ax is designed to work on any band from 1 to 7 GHz, provided that the band is approved for use.
+`*` 802.11ax is designed to work on any band from 1 to 7 GHz, provided that the band is approved for use.

-#### Modulation
-Modulation can only do a few things to a carrier signal to include data
-* Frequency (a tiny bit faster or slower)
-* Phase (changing the start and stop intervals)
-* Amplitude (signal strength)